Hopf algebra structure of generalized quasi-symmetric functions in partially commutative variables: Hopf algebras of trees and quasi-symmetric functions

-It is known \cite{Zhao,Hoffman-nc} that the Hopf algebra $\mathrm{NSym}$ is isomorphic to a Hopf subalgebra of rooted ordered (monochromatic) trees generated by ladders $\ell_m = (B^+)^m (\ttree)$, where in the monochromatic $n=1$ case we skip the lower index $i=1$ describing the colour of attached edge by the operator $B^+_i$.
-The isomorphism is given simply by $H_m \leftrightarrow \ell_m$.
-An element of the basis of the subalgebra is concatenation of several ladders, and can be called a \emph{bunch of ladders}.
-The pruning coproduct of a bunch decomposes into bunches, in particular the pruning coproduct of a ladder gives a direct counterpart of the formula \eqref{eq:cop-H-n}.
+\begin{Rem} It is known \cite{Hoffman-nc} that the Hopf algebra $\mathrm{NSym}$ is isomorphic to a Hopf subalgebra of rooted ordered (monochromatic) trees generated by $ (B^+)^m (\ttree) \leftrightarrow H_m $, where in the monochromatic $|A|=1$ case we skip the lower index $i=1$ describing the colour of the attached edge. \end{Rem} \begin{Rem} One can recapitulate this Section in the spirit of Examples~\ref{ex:FHA} and \ref{ex:FHA-D} that we presented two, mutually dual, Hopf algebra structures in the space of compositions.
+Similarly to the shuffle product of words, the quasi-shuffle of compositions can be defined recursively~\cite{Hoffman-sh} for all compositions $\alpha,\beta$ and all natural numbers $k,l$ by